choojun/choojun.github.io/wsl_pyspark_ml.md

 > Note that you need change the correct file paths inside the matchmaker.py, e.g.
 > from **data/\*.dat** to **hdfs://localhost:9000/user/hduser/mllib/data/\*.dat**

-5. Examine the output in the file matchmaking_recs.txt.
+5. Examine the output in the file matchmaking_recs.txt

 ## H2. spark.mllib - Clustering
 1. This example uses k-means clustering to determine which areas in the US have been most hit by earthquakes